stackbuilders/weak-strong/weak-strong-functors/README.md

 Certainly, declaring the instance of `Functor` for lists is not enough.
-We need to test or prove that it satisfies the functor laws, but we're not gonna do that yet.
+We need to test or prove that it satisfies the functor laws, but we're not going to do that yet.

 In order to see that thinking of the functor laws is important, let's consider an alternative instance of `Functor` for lists: